Connect Lived Experience to Broad Social Issues

-Studying Sociology and Anthropology at UNSW equips you with deep insight into the human condition.
+Studying Sociology and Anthropology at UNSW develops your capacity to connect lived experience with broad societal issues.
 You’ll examine the realities, conflicts and challenges of social life in its many cultural forms.
-Renowned as the first Sociology School built in Australia, we unite two closely related subject areas to ensure that cultural diversity is central to our teaching.
-Ultimately, we provide you with a deep appreciation of the complexity of the lived experience.
+By combining Sociology and Anthropology together in our program, we ensure that cultural diversity is central to our teaching.
+Ultimately, we provide you with a deep appreciation of the complexity and the possibilities of lived experience in a fast-changing world.

 What makes life meaningful?
 Why do we disagree, and why do we care?
 What constitutes social change?
-The study of Sociology and Anthropology seeks the answers to these fundamental questions.
-Together, our academics and students seek to understand the differences in how we live our lives and the way that cultural assumptions come to be realised in our everyday life.
+The study of Sociology and Anthropology addresses these fundamental questions with conceptual rigour and practical insight application.
+Together, our academics and students seek to understand the differences in how we live our lives and the way that cultural assumptions are enacted, challenged and transformed in everyday life.
+This approach underpins how we communicate and interact in the world that equips students in their studies, and in their future work and research prospects.

 A Strong International Reputation for Innovation

-We have a strong international reputation for theoretical innovation, teaching excellence and training of Postgraduate Research students.
+Renowned as the first Sociology program in Australia, we have a strong international reputation for theoretical innovation, teaching excellence and training Postgraduate Research students.
 The combined nature of our program creates a unique space that generates new perspectives on the diversity of social and cultural experiences.

 - Cultural and social theory